Agnes Tirop: Murdered Olympic runner buried in Kenya | DW | 23.10.2021

 Hundreds of mourners gathered, among them some of the country's top athletes.

+Tirop and Rotich had shared a home in the Rift Valley Town of Iten.

+The double world championship bronze-medalist was among Kenya's brightest rising stars, having achieved fourth place in the Tokyo Olympics in the 5,000 meters.

-Just last month Tirop smashed the women's world record for the 10km run at an event held in Germany.
+In her latest achievement, just last month Tirop smashed the women's world record for the 10km run at an event held in Germany in a time of 30:01

 kb/rt(AFP, Reuters)